 The theory behind this series is that the racial history we inherit is dehumanizing for all us, though it is dehumanizing for white folks in different ways than for people of color.
 The only way to “become human” is to confront the legacy of white supremacy and to be open to undergoing a process of transformation, to engage more humanely in the world, especially across the color line.

 There are 7 modules to this series, each of which includes a Welcome, Recorded Presentation, Activity, and Reflection.
-Please register by filling out the form at the bottom of this page.
-Registration closes on December 29th.
+Registration for this course closed 12/29.
 Participants who sign up through Risen Savior are encouraged to complete the module on their own ahead of time and join a weekly discussion group to process the materials together.
 Discussion groups will be held Tuesdays January 5th-February 16th (7:30-8:30p.m.) and Wednesdays January 6th-February 17th (3-4p.m.).
 If you prefer to watch the presentation with the group, you can do so Tuesdays, January 5th-February 16th prior to the discussion group (5:30-7p.m.).
 View the full course description here.

 Discussion Groups Schedule

 (Participants will come to their group having already viewed the presentation and worked through the online materials.)

 January 5 (7:30-8:30p.m.)/ January 6 (3-4p.m.): Civil War to Civil Rights

 January 12 (7:30-8:30p.m.)/ January 13 (3-4p.m.): The War on Drugs

 January 19 (7:30-8:30p.m.)/ January 20 (3-4p.m.): Mass Incarceration

 January 26 (7:30-8:30p.m.)/ January 27 (3-4p.m.): Radical Healing: Psychological Responses to Racism